Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries: Introduction

 Humans write in a hierarchical top-down manner: before writing a thousand-word-long essay, a human usually first prepares a list of bullet points or a catalogue, and then expands them to form the whole article.
 The sentence-level coherence between these bullet points is preserved when the bullet points are expanded, providing guarantees that the full text is coherent.

-To mimic this top-down manner of human writing, in this paper, we propose {\it SOE}, a pipelined system tha involves of summarizing, outlining and expanding for long text generation: the model first outlines the summaries for different segments of long texts, which actually mimics the process of humans outlining bullet points; next, the model elaborates on each bullet point to generate the corresponding segment.
+To mimic this top-down manner in human writing, we propose {\it SOE}, a pipelined system that involves of summarizing, outlining and expanding for long text generation: the model first outlines the summaries for different segments of long texts, which actually mimics the process of humans outlining bullet points; next, the model elaborates on each bullet point to generate the corresponding segment.
 The proposed strategy comes with the following merits: (a) Since each segment is associated with its own summary rather than the entire text sharing a single prompt, the capacity of summaries to reconstruct the full text can be guaranteed; (b) The conditional generation probability between summaries captures the high-level discourse dependencies, and these dependencies are preserved when they are expanded to segments.
 This naturally resolves the incapability of modeling discourse-level dependencies in the coarse-to-fine generation approach. (c) This model is able to consider significantly larger amount of contexts by representing chunks of contexts as concise summaries.

 Empirically, we do not readily have summaries for segments in hand.
 The model thus needs to learn to summarize in an unsupervised manner.
-Inspired the \citep{gehrmann2018bottom,zhou2018neural,liu2018generating,zhong2020extractive}, we propose the {\it reconstruction} strategy, which extracts segment summaries by selecting its most informative part to reconstruct the segment.
+To this end, we propose the {\it reconstruction} strategy, which extracts segment summaries by selecting its most informative part to reconstruct the segment.
 Extensive experiments demonstrate that SOE produces long texts with significantly better quality than existing baselines.

-The rest of this paper is organized as follows: Section \ref{related} presents related works, followed by Section \ref{background} reviewing some backgrounds.
-Section \ref{model} introduces our proposed approach in detail.
-Section \ref{experiments} and Section \ref{ablations} respectively present the experiment results and ablation studies.
-Last, we give a conclusion in Section \ref{conclusion}.